reflectoring/reflectoring.github.io/_posts/2021-02-04-painless-code-formatting-with-editor-config.md

 In the snippet above, I have defined two major sections: root definition section and the Java style section.

-I have specified the **root** value to be *true* and what this means is that when a file is opened, editorConfig plugin will start searching for .editorConfig files starting from the current directory.
-The search will only stop when it has reached the root directory or when it sees a .editorConfig file with root value set to true.
+I have specified the **root** value to be *true* and what this means is that when a file is opened, editorConfig plugin will start searching for .editorconfig files starting from the current directory.
+The search will only stop when it has reached the root directory or when it sees a .editorconfig file with root value set to true.

-EditorConfig plugin applies styles in a top down fashion, so if you have several .editorConfig files in your project with some duplicated properties, the closet .editorConfig file takes precedence.
+EditorConfig plugin applies styles in a top down fashion, so if you have several .editorconfig files in your project with some duplicated properties, the closet .editorconfig file takes precedence.

 For the Java section, I have defined a pattern **[*.java]** to match all java files.
 If your requirement is to match some other type of files with a different extension, a complete list of Wildcard Pattern is available in the [official website](https://editorconfig.org/)

-You can use the Editor and Preview button at the top-right corner of IntelliJ to view the effect of the styles in realtime.
+You can use the Editor and Preview button (this requires that you create at least a Java class in your project) at the top-right corner of IntelliJ to view the effect of the styles in realtime.
+To apply the styles to all Java classes in your project, you would right click on the project and select *Reformat Code* from the list of options, a dialog box should apply, and you can click on the *Run* button to apply your style changes.
+Once done, you should see all your Java source files neatly formatted according to the styles you have defined in .editorconfig file.

 A complete list of universally supported properties across IDEs can be found in the  [official reference](https://github.com/editorconfig/editorconfig/wiki/EditorConfig-Properties#current-universal-properties)

+## Using editorconfig with Eclipse
+Since Eclipse does not support EditorConfig out of the box, we have to install a plugin to make this work.
+Fortunately, its not too much of a hassle I promise.

+To install Eclipse EditorConfig plugin, kindly follow the [official installation guide](https://github.com/ncjones/editorconfig-eclipse#installation).
+Once it is installed in your workspace, you can go ahead to create a .editorconfig file in the root folder of your java project and apply the same coding styles as stated in the IntelliJ section.

+To format the java classes in your project to use this styles, you would right click on the project from the **Package Explorer** tab on the top-left corner of Eclipse and select *Source*, then click on *Format*, this would format all your java files using the coding styles in the .editorconfig file.

 ## Conclusion
 In this article, we learned how to use EditorConfig to achieve consistent coding styles by using universal properties that are supported across IDEs and EditorConfig plugins.